 If you’re not generating serious scrap volume, this category often turns into a hobby project, not a cost saver.

-Best next step: use my ROI calculator https://makers101.com/filament-recycle-roi-calculator/].
+Best next step: run the numbers with my filament recycling ROI calculator.

 2) Reliability